johnwcowan/pdp8x/devs.md

    it is written.

 The 0x7000 bits of DC contain the command to be executed by the next DLAG instruction.
-The command 0 means that data is to be read, 2 that the disk is to be set read-only, 3 that the specified track is to be seeked to but no other action taken, and 4 that data is to be written.
+The command 0 means that a sector is to be read, 2 that the disk is to be set read-only, 3 that the specified track is to be seeked to but no other action taken, and 4 that a sector is to be written.
+After a sector is read or written, set DA to DA + 0x0000_0800 and set DD to DD + 0x0000_0800, ignoring any overflow.

 The 0x0200 bit of DC indicates whether a completed seek sets the 0x8000 (sign) bit of DS to 0 or whether it leaves